Plants and Play Promoting Universal Skills

-Gedania 1922 aims to create new educational spaces, where very young children’s creative ideas can be
+Gedania 1922 aims to create new educational spaces, where very young children’s creative ideas can be treated seriously.

 The Society for Social Research and Education (GeSoB) combines expertise in social and educational sciences with designing curricula and providing 'train the trainer' programmes for educators.
 GeSoB works closely with the University of Innsbruck and harnesses the power of volunteers and freelancers to help deliver its innovative social change programmes.